sonic2kk/steamtinkerlaunch/README.md

 * STLLOG=/tmp/$(basename "$0").log			# the stl logfile
 * WRITELOG=0								# write logfile if enabled
 * WAITGUI=0									# number of seconds to wait for a keypress on gamelaunch to start the gui - TODO (not implemented yet)
+* STLEDITOR=geany							# the texteditor to use for opening the gameconfig - f.e. with WAITEDITOR
+* WAITEDITOR=2								# wait WAITEDITOR seconds for a keypress to open the texteditor STLEDITOR with the game config

+if you do not want to start the editor requester on game launch just set WAITEDITOR=0 - it will be skipped then

 #################